realA10001986/Time-Circuits-Display/README.md

 If shuffle was enabled before, the new folder is also played in shuffled order.

+The message "NOT FOUND" appears if either the folder itself or 000.mp3 in that very folder is not present.

 Note that the Music Folder Number is saved in a config file on the SD card.

 #### How to select the Time-cycling Interval: